rkulla/pydiction/README.md

 - Because Pydiction uses a dictionary file of possible completion items, it can complete 3rd party modules more accurately than other methods.
 You have full control over what it can and cannot complete.
 If it's unable to complete anything you can use pydiction.py to add a new module's contents to the dictionary, or you can manually add them using a text editor.
 In other words, you can teach Pydiction to learn what new things it can complete, just like you can with any snippet-based system -- except the snippets are for autocompleting the rest of a word and not for pasting entire templates like SnipMate does.

 - The dictionary is just a text file, which makes it portable across all platforms.
 For example, if you're a Pyramid user you can add all the Pyramid related modules to the dictionary file.py.
-The latest default complete-dict already contains all of the standard library, Python keywords, and many 3rd party modules like Django, Twisted, Numpy, Flask, Requests, Pygame, wxPython, PyQT4, PyGTK, ZSI, LDAP, MySQLdb, Psycopg2, PyGreSQL, OpenId, OpenSSL, Pygments and much more.
+The latest default complete-dict already contains all of the standard library, Python keywords, and many 3rd party modules like Django, Twisted, Numpy, Flask, Requests, Pygame, wxPython, PyQT4, PyGTK, Urwid, ZSI, LDAP, MySQLdb, Psycopg2, PyGreSQL, OpenId, OpenSSL, Scrapy, lxml, Pygments and much more.
 To see the full-list of python modules Pydiction knows about, open complete-dict in Vim and run `:g/root modules`.

 - If you want to you can use use Pydiction in tandem with Vim 7's builtin omni-completion for Python (pythoncomplete.vim) as well as other forms of completion like SnipMate or Python-mode (see the Tips section).
 In fact, they can all make a great team.